dojo/docs/quickstart/rest.rst

 Any server should respond by setting the ``Content-Range`` header with the value of the range of items being returned and a total counts of all of the items that could be returned based on the query.
 Because the total possible items is returned, the downstream widgets will "know" there are more items which they can retrieve.
 Also the provider should respond with the amount of items they are returning, even if more items are being requested.

-So, if a request was for a count of 10 items starting at 5, but there are only 10 items in total, the following HTTP responde header should be set:
+So, if a request was for a count of 10 items starting at 5, but there are only 10 items in total, the following HTTP response header should be set:

 .. html ::